telerik/xaml-docs/controls/radimageeditor/features/commands-and-tools.md

 * ContrastTool

->tipAll tools are located in the Telerik.Windows.Media.Imaging.Tools namespace and can be created in XAML.
+>tipAll tools are located in the Telerik.Windows.Media.Imaging.Tools namespace and can be created in XAML.<br/> __xmlns:tools="clr-namespace:Telerik.Windows.Media.Imaging.Tools;assembly=Telerik.Windows.Controls.ImageEditor"__
-          __xmlns:tools="clr-namespace:Telerik.Windows.Media.Imaging.Tools;assembly=Telerik.Windows.Controls.ImageEditor"__

-The effects in __RadImageEditor__that are implemented using pixel shaders enable the use of hardware acceleration whenever the platform supports it.
-This result in most effects being applied almost instantly, enabling realtime preview with sliders for the parameter values.
-You can easily create a command using your own custom shader by implementing EffectCommandBase.
+The effects in __RadImageEditor__ that are implemented using pixel shaders enable the use of hardware acceleration whenever the platform supports it.
+This result in most effects being applied almost instantly, enabling real-time preview with sliders for the parameter values.
+You can easily create a command using your own custom shader by implementing __EffectCommandBase__.
 This approach is shown in [this blog post](http://blogs.telerik.com/blogs/posts/11-07-20/under-the-hood-of-radimageeditor-for-silverlight-and-wpf.aspx) with a sample implementation of a blur command.